The-Yak-Collective/yakcollective/README.md

 Netlify will rebuild the site automatically whenever changes are pushed to the repo and/or merged in.

+### A Warning!

+Netlify's build environment uses UTC, so when using `site.time` to mask pages (which we do sometimes), be aware that they will become unmasked relative to UTC!

 ## Documentation

 Here's a quick rundown of the moving parts here.